 Now, the 1 has been upgraded again, with a batch of MMC Enviro 400 Cities, which I was keen to sample, this basically being my main purpose in visiting Wrexham;

-Late 1992 would see a complex share exchange between Drawlane and National Express, which saw the later company return to coaching whilst Crosville Wales passed to the new British Bus Group, along with the former Drawlane subsidiaries, bringing much of Crosville back into the same group!
+Late 1992 would see a complex share exchange between Drawlane and National Express, which saw the later company concentrate on it’s coach network (not getting involved with buses again until it’s “merger” with West Midlands Travel in1996) whilst Crosville Wales passed to the new British Bus Group, along with the former Drawlane subsidiaries, bringing much of Crosville back into the same group!
 British Bus would latter sell out to Cowie who would then rebrand themselves as Arriva.

 Although not as luxurious as the Sapphire spec, these are also quite comfortable.
 I suppose the 11 will be upgraded to Sapphire at some point, but these are just fine until then.
 I decided to alight at Prestatyn, in order to get route 13 in the book.
 This takes the back roads to Llandudno and getting it in the book now would save me a trip latter in the holiday.
 During the day, the forty minute frequency route uses full size Wright/VDL saloons but the basic evening service (this was the last but one journey to venture further east than Llanwrst) is home to an Optare Solo, 665 tonight, that is making it’s way from it’s Rhyl home to Arriva’s Llandudno out station at Alpine Coaches premises, where it would then spend a few days operating Llandudno local service 26.
 Here’s a photo of 665 on that route taken on the Great Orme;